ExploringCOVID-19/ExploringCOVID-19/README.md

 # PROJECT FEATURES
 - Choropleth_positivity_rates
 - covid19_choropleth
+- covid-19 chatbot: A chatbot built using IBM Watson that informs the user and answers covid-19 related questions.

 # LANGUAGE
 - We use mostly Python 3 for our project.
 Python is a high-level programming language with a wide range of uses, making it ideal for what we plan to do.
 In the future, we plan to use HTML and CSS in creating a website to host our findings.